UWE-Ruby/RubyWinter2014/cookbook-reader/README.md

 cookbook-reader
 ===============

-A gem for reading a cookbook, for learning Ruby only
+A gem for reading a cookbooks metadata, created for learning Ruby.
+Currently displays all of the dependancies of all cookbooks in the path.

+Installation:

+`gem install cookbook-reader`

+Usage:

+cookbook-reader --path <path to cookbook directory>